-Interest rates are starting to rise after an extended period of historically low levels.
+Interest rates are currently low relative to historical levels.
 Changes in interest rates (inclusive of credit spreads) affect the carrying value of the Company's investment-grade bonds and returns on the Company's investment-grade bonds and short-term investments.
 A decline in interest rates reduces the returns available on new investments, thereby negatively impacting the Company's net investment income.
 Conversely, rising interest rates reduce the market value of existing investments in investment-grade bonds.
-During periods of declining market interest rates, the Company would be forced to reinvest the cash it receives as interest or return of principal on its investments in lower-yielding high-grade instruments or in lower-credit instruments to maintain comparable returns.
+During periods of declining market interest rates, the Company would face the prospect of reinvesting the cash it receives as interest or return of principal on its investments in lower-yielding high-grade instruments or in lower-credit instruments to maintain comparable returns.
 Issuers of fixed income securities could also decide to prepay their obligations in order to borrow at lower market rates, which would increase the percentage of the Company's portfolio that the Company would have to reinvest in lower-yielding investments of comparable credit quality or in lower quality investments offering similar yields.
 In the event that the Company incurs debt on which interest is tied to a floating interest rate, a rise in interest rates could increase the interest expense associated with such debt, resulting in a reduction to the Company's liquidity.